-Since the CRC program involves so much travel, it is impossible to guarantee that mail sent from the US will be received by students.
-Email communication and/or blogging are the preferred modes of communication for most CRC students.
+Since the CRC program involves so much travel, it is impossible to guarantee that students will receive mail sent from the U.S. Email communication and/or blogging are the preferred modes of communication for most CRC students.

-We have had problems in every country receiving packages.
-What is dutiable varies from country to country.
-It is best not to send massive quantities of any one thing to any country we visit.
-Also, it is better not to send any electronic equipment through the mail: usually it is dutiable and additional charges that must be paid to receive the package can be very high.
+Receiving packages may be problematic as dutiable items vary from country to country.
+If you must ship a package to one of the countries that CRC will visit, you should not to send massive quantities of any one item.
+Also, it is advisable not to send any electronic equipment through the mail, as it is dutiable and additional charges that must be paid to receive the package.

-It is possible to mail items home from every country in which we study, so if you find that you packed too much or have bought too much you will be able to mail some of it home.
+It is possible to mail items home from every country CRC visits, so if you find that you packed too much or have bought too much you will be able to mail some of it home.
 Airlines impose strict limits on the permitted weight of luggage, and students are individually responsible to pay the penalties for excess luggage.

 INTERNATIONAL STUDENT IDENTITY CARD & PASSPORT PHOTOS